ra9hur/Decision-Transformers-For-Trading/README.md

 #### FinRL
 For trading and financial functionality, found FinRL very useful.
 FinRL is a open source framework for financial reinforcement learning.
 It provides a framework that supports various markets, SOTA DRL algorithms, benchmarks of many quant finance tasks, live trading, etc.

-Existing FinRL framework that currently supports DRL algorithms such PPO, A2C is extended to support Decision Transformers.
+Existing FinRL framework that currently supports DRL algorithms such as PPO, A2C.
+In this prototype, the framework is extended to support Decision Transformers.

 ***